kiboschool/course-optimizing-your-learning/src/optimizing-your-learning/how-to-get-anything-you-want-in-life/how-learning-happens.md

 So what does this mean for you as you embark on your computer science journey?

-When you a struggling to learn a new skill or understand a new piece of knowledge, remember that this is how the brain works in the process of learning anything. <span style="color: purple;"> Everything is hard until it becomes easy.</span>  So be confident in your learning, trust your brain, practice the skill to develop your neural pathways, and be patient with yourself as your neural pathways develop.
+When you are struggling to learn a new skill or understand a new piece of knowledge, remember that this is how the brain works in the process of learning anything. <span style="color: purple;"> Everything is hard until it becomes easy.</span>  So be confident in your learning, trust your brain, practice the skill to develop your neural pathways, and be patient with yourself as your neural pathways develop.